chrishowes/Market_Garden/readme.md

 2. Concurrency with WebWorkers (want to build games that activates all your cores)
 3. Audio.
 Comprehensive UI development strategy indicates must implement interface on this cognitive channel ; _(when the hardware supports it I guess we'll be doing tactile and olfactory stuff too_) .

+###### News

+-aug6-  I had enlightenment newly, it seems

+(alpha) rendering might be best through THREE.js even for Two_Dimensional apps, given the way it goes to hardware.
+And actually, will probably start slipping subtle 3D stuff in.

+(beta) I think the audio will need to be synthesised realtime, partly from channels associated with like user's microphone.  this means web-rtc.

+(gamma) The audio is first milestone with webrtc, second milestone would be getting p2p networked play happening

+(delta) Implementing best possible parallelism/concurrency strategy possible with WebWorkers remains research+develop priority.

+(epsilon) Want to put translucent video overlays (music video fragments) on the background of spacewar and some museum / maze / webapp constructions.  more webrtc maybe, especially if playback is morphed realtime as a parameter of user-input / control interface activity.

+(zeta) I'm seeking grant/sponsorship funding for equipment purchase (above are hardware intensive tracks); **Lenovo W-541 , 32GB RAM, NVIDIA K2100-2GBRAM ,[...] basically max everything until it's $5k+.Then eta and theta come to pass.**
+_(Indy For hire: I can build you apps and systems.)_

 ###### why yet another UI workshop

 I needed to refactor deeply the MineSweeper at [Vickers](https://github.com/Terebinth/Vickers), integrating a Flux architecture or something similar.